sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ### PostOrder Axis

-We can use the `PostOrderAxis` in the following way:
+You can use the `PostOrderAxis` in the following way:

 ```java
 // A postorder-axis which iterates in postorder through a (sub)tree.